Student to Student

 On the other hand, it can be helpful to have someone to share all of your experiences with and who knows what you are going through.
 It can also be safer.
 Justin Fuller, who studied in Innsbruck, Austria, says that he was glad to have a friend with him because it made travel a lot easier.
 "When we were changing trains at night, or trying to find our way through a busy train station, I was glad to have someone to help me figure everything out."

 Where you are going to live is another important consideration because it can alter your perception of a country.
 Living with a host family gives you one of the best chances to experience a different culture first hand.
 Paivi Haapanen, who studied in Quebec, said that "the family setting forced me to speak French and to learn French customs."
 Living with a host family can also be significantly cheaper than finding other accommodations.

 Living in a dormitory, residence hall or apartment usually gives you more freedom.
 "Location-wise and freedom-wise it is often better in the long run," says Lori Gibbons.
 "You are more in control of where you go and what you do."
 Most universities open their dorms to foreign exchange students during the summer and offer very low rates.

 Everyone has different needs.
 Your challenge is to figure out exactly what you are looking for.
 The right study abroad program will help you "to develop cross-cultural skills and greater self-confidence, improve language skills," says Lindsey Parsons.
 "It will allow you to learn more about the rest of the world and become less ethnocentric."

 Study Abroad Websites

 iiepassport.org matches study abroad interests.
-Over 5,000 organizations (by country, subject, or study or more than 30 other criteria.)
+Thousands of organizations are represented and can be accessed by country, subject, or study and other criteria.